-Doctoral study in EECS leads to the degree of Doctor of Philosophy in Engineering.
-A student must complete a total of at least 90 hours of graduate credit (including dissertation) beyond the bachelor's degree, less allowances for transfer credits or other credits such as an M.S. degree.
+Doctoral study in EECS leads to the degree of Doctor of Philosophy (Ph.D.) in Engineering.
+The Ph.D. degree is offered in two concentrations: Ph.D. in Engineering with concentration in Electrical Engineering (EE) and Ph.D. in Engineering with concentration in Computer Science and Engineering (CSE).
+Students majoring in EE may choose from the following focus groups: Communications, Control, and Signal Processing (CCSP), Power Electronics and Energy Systems (PEES), or Solid State and RF Devices and Systems (SRDS).
+Students majoring in Computer Science and Engineering may select either the High Performance Computing Systems (HPCS) or the Software and Intelligent Systems (SIS) focus group.
+A student must complete a total of at least 90 hours of graduate credit (including 45 credit hours of dissertation) beyond the bachelor's degree, or 60 credit hours beyond the M.S. degree.
 Doctoral candidacy requires satisfactory performance on the doctoral qualifying examination, selection of an academic adviser, and formation of a dissertation committee.
-Candidates are awarded the Ph.D. degree following: 1) satisfactory completion of a minimum of 60 credit hours beyond the M.S. degree or a minimum of 90 semester hours beyond the B.S. degree in a closely related field; and 2) successful defense of a dissertation that constitutes a fundamental advancement of knowledge in the field.
+Candidates are awarded the Ph.D. degree following: 1) satisfactory completion of the requisite credit hours beyond the M.S. /B.S. degree in a closely related field; and 2) successful defense of a dissertation that constitutes a fundamental advancement of knowledge in the field.
 The Ph.D. usually takes a minimum of three full years of graduate study beyond the M.S. degree.